Security & compliance

 API key protection

-If you integrate via API, keys are secured using one-way hashing.
-The raw key is shown once at creation and never stored, only a secure hash is retained.
+API keys are secured using strong one-way hashing.
+The raw key is shown once at creation and never stored — only a hashed representation and metadata are retained.
+Keys are scoped to your organization.

 Session management